jackdewinter/pymarkdown/readme.md

 ## Bugs - Rounding Out Rules

+- MD018
+  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
+  - whitespace starts, etc.
-- MD018 - lists and block quotes
+  - lists and block quotes
+- MD020
+  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
+  - whitespace starts, etc.
-- MD020 - lists and block quotes
+  - lists and block quotes
 - MD022 - lists and block quotes and LRDs
 - MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
 - MD022 - what if the document had a paragraph before the first heading?